Public Health Practitioner Workforce Development Programme

 The Public Health Practitioner Workforce Development Programme, Yorkshire and the Humber

-A collaborative partnership has been established between Health Education England Y&H, University of Leeds and Public Health England Y&H to offer a structured programme of development for Public Health workers in the region.
+A collaborative partnership has been established between NHS England, University of Leeds and the Office for Health Improvement and Disparities (OHID) & UK Health Security Agency (UKHSA) Y&H to offer a structured programme of development for Public Health workers in the region.

 Public Health Practitioner